 Writing in Lockdown

 In case you read this blog in the future, I wrote this particular entry during the 2020 virus quarantine.
-During this time, most people cannot go to work, and outside activities are limited.
+Most people cannot go to work during this time, and outside activities are limited.
 In my case, I work from home and rarely travel.

-I equate this experience to the movie Ground Hog Day with Bill Murry.
-On weekdays, I get up at 6:00, start working, take an 11:15 lunchtime walk, and at 3:30, I turn off my work computer.
-I then turn on my home computer, edit my works, eat dinner, watch television and go to sleep.
-On weekends, I keep the same schedule without the work, the definition of stir crazy.
+I equate this experience with the movie Ground Hog Day with Bill Murry.
+On weekdays, I wake up at 6:00, start working, take an 11:15 lunchtime walk, and at 3:30, I turn off my work computer.
+I then turn on my home computer, edit my books, eat dinner, watch television, and sleep.
+On weekends, I wake up at 6:00, and edit my books instead of working.
+My life is the definition of stir-crazy.

 I miss movie theaters, eating at restaurants, buying junk at the swap meet, riding my bike, shopping, and seeing my parents/coworkers/friends/normal people.
-Everybody wears masks, which makes it look like a bad movie.
+On rare occasions, I drive somewhere and see everybody in a mask, making society look like a bad movie.

 How is my writing going?
 To answer this question, I must rewind a year.
-I have been in an endless self-editing loop.
-When I finished editing a book, I have to start back at the beginning.
-Why?
-While editing, my abilities improve, which reveals new problems that need to be fixed.
-An annoying problem.
+I have been in an endless self-editing loop because, while editing, my abilities improve, which reveals new problems that need to be fixed.

 There is an upside to this unfortunate situation.
 By not commuting, I have more time to edit.
-However, editing is becoming monotonous, like a forced second job.
-Writing is losing its appeal.
+However, the joy of writing is waning.

-Overall, my outlook is bleak because my future holds no vacations, trips, or events.
+My outlook is bleak because my future holds no vacations, trips, or events.
 I put my mountain bike in the guest bedroom along with my car cover.
-(Side note, I am going to defy a few rules and go on a bike ride Wednesday.)

 This blog entry has not been compelling.
-Wishy-washy.
-Undefined.
+It is wishy-washy and undefined.
 These words describe what many people are feeling.
-Allow me to end this blog with a prediction.
-Lots more people are going to die, and I will be back at work in two months.
-October at the absolute latest.
 This blog reads like a bad ending to a bad story.

 You’re the best -Bill